canada-ca/Open_First_Whitepaper/7_Next_Steps.md

 ##### Open Standards

-**Endorsement of current open Standards identified in the GC standard on Web interoperability and GC standard on Web accessibility**
+- **Endorsement of current open Standards identified in the GC standard on Web interoperability and GC standard on Web accessibility**
   - HTML5, UTF-8, RDFa Lite, Schema.org, Atom
   - WCAG 2.0

-**Endorsement of current preferred (pilots, principles, guidelines) open standards in the GC**
+- **Endorsement of current preferred (pilots, principles, guidelines) open standards in the GC**
   - Open Contracting Data Standard (PSPC Open Contracting Data Standard pilot)
   - PDF/A, EPUB3, XML, CSV (GC open data/information principles)
   - EPUB3, PDF/A, ODF, EML, MBOX, ..
 (LAC guidelines on file formats for transferring information resources of enduring value)

-**Align with UK open standards for government**
+- **Align with UK open standards for government**
   - Adopt open standards selected by UK
     - HTML5, PDF/A, ODF, Open Contracting Data Standard, vCard, iCalendar, ..
   - Collaborate with UK to select new open standards for governments
   - Adapt and adopt UK guidance on ODF and procurement to GC

-**Require that all new purchases, upgrades or migrations (including cloud solutions) store and manage data with open standards**
+- **Require that all new purchases, upgrades or migrations (including cloud solutions) store and manage data with open standards**
   - Factor in the use of open standards when calculating total cost of ownership of a solutions including exit or transition costs
   - EARB process to support active application when adopting solutions

 ##### Open Source Software use

-**Endorse open source Web browser, office suite and other productivity tools for use by all departments and agencies' workplace technology devices**
+- **Endorse open source Web browser, office suite and other productivity tools for use by all departments and agencies' workplace technology devices**
   - Plan to eliminate current lock-in to closed-source operating system by favoring use of open source multi-platform or Web applications

-**Require that all new purchases, upgrades or migrations (including cloud solutions) actively and fairly consider OSS during procurement**
+- **Require that all new purchases, upgrades or migrations (including cloud solutions) actively and fairly consider OSS during procurement**
   - Select OSS on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost (TCO) difference with closed-source solutions
   - EARB process to support active application when adopting solutions

-**Use OSS components in development projects and build solutions based on existing OSS**
+- **Use OSS components in development projects and build solutions based on existing OSS**

 ##### Open Source Software contribution

-**Support and be an active contributor (code, issues, testing, roadmap, ..) to OSS used by the GC and/or where there is benefit to Canadians**
+- **Support and be an active contributor (code, issues, testing, roadmap, ..) to OSS used by the GC and/or where there is benefit to Canadians**

-**Support initiatives such as the The Linux Foundation's [Core Infrastructure Initiative](https://www.coreinfrastructure.org/) to help ensure that critical libraries for modern Internet communications are monitored and supported**
+- **Support initiatives such as the The Linux Foundation's [Core Infrastructure Initiative](https://www.coreinfrastructure.org/) to help ensure that critical libraries for modern Internet communications are monitored and supported**

 ##### Release code developed internally as under OSS licenses

-**Publish as OSS all source code created or modified, whether developed in-house by government staff or through negotiated contracts**
+- **Publish as OSS all source code created or modified, whether developed in-house by government staff or through negotiated contracts**
-- Encourages contributions to its OSS projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction;
+- **Encourages contributions to its OSS projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction**

 ##### Open Source Community Building

-**Provide awards and recognition for departments, units and individuals using open standards and open source software in the GC**
+- **Provide awards and recognition for departments, units and individuals using open standards and open source software in the GC**

 ### Open Resource Exchange